dogaegeozden/kotlin_projects/README.md

 https://download.java.net/java/GA/jdk17.0.1/2a2082e5a09d4267845be086888add4f/12/GPL/openjdk-17.0.1_windows-x64_bin.zip
 2) Extract all files.
 Hint: You can use 7-zip.
 3) Find the bin folder, in extracted folder, and copy it's path as text.
 Ex: D:\downloads\jdk-16\bin
 4) On windows computer, first press windows key + x and, then windows key + y .
-In the settings window search for view advanced system settings.
+In the settings window search "edit environment variables for your account" and select it.
 Click edit environment variables.
 5) Select the variable named "Path" in user variables, press edit and, add the development kit path.
 Note: There will be lot's of paths assigned to that variable don't delete all of them.
 First select, second edit, third new, forth copy paste and, finally ok.
 6) Download kotlin programming language compiler. https://github.com/JetBrains/kotlin/releases/download/v1.6.10/kotlin-compiler-1.6.10.zip